TheresaLui/SelfHelpContent_v2/articles/microsoft.intune/intunemam-usersnotshown.md

 <properties
-    pageTitle="App reporting by user does not show new targeted users for the MAM policy" description="App reporting by user does not show new targeted users for the MAM policy" service="microsoft.intune"
+    pageTitle="App reporting by user does not show new targeted users for the app protection policy" description="App reporting by user does not show new targeted users for the app protection policy" service="microsoft.intune"
     resource="intune"
     authors="JordanWallach"